snr-laboratory/snrlab-microfab-trial0/doc/CCD/FabricationPlan.md

 ### 2) Charge Transfer
-After exposure, the accumulated charge in each pixel is systematically shifted across the array
+After exposure, the accumulated charge in each pixel is systematically shifted across the array.
+There are three basic charge transfer mechanisms in a CCD: thermal diffusion, self-induced drift and the fringing field effect.

 <img width="350" alt="Screenshot 2025-05-21 at 10 59 10 AM" src="assets/fbee74f1-be8e-476d-80f7-42b00a83c429.png" />